phasorpy/phasorpy/docs/phasor_approach.rst

   and
-  `Time Gated Phasor PlugIn <http://spechron.com/Time%20gated%20Phasor-Download.aspx>`_ are open-source ImageJ plugins by Farzad Fereidouni, which provide visualization, segmentation, and unmixing of time resolved and spectral images using the phasor approach.
+  `Time Gated Phasor PlugIn <http://spechron.com/Time%20gated%20Phasor-Download.aspx>`_ are open-source ImageJ plugins by Farzad Fereidouni, which provide visualization, segmentation, and unmixing of time-resolved and spectral images using the phasor approach.
 The software is distributed under an unknown license and was last updated in 2013.